softwareconstruction240/autograder/getting-started/getting-started.md

 #### Canvas Data

+To get the correct Canvas course ID:
+1. Go to Canvas and select the current CS 240 course
+2. The URL should change to something like `https://byu.instructure.com/courses/<course_number>`
+3. Extract `<course_number>` from the url
-To get the correct Canvas course ID, go to Canvas and select the current CS 240 course.
-The URL should change to something like `https://byu.instructure.com/courses/<course_number>` where `<course_number>` is the number you need to use inside the `configuration` table.
-You can set this by logging into the autograder and using the `Update Manually` button in the `Config` tab.
+   4. This is the number that needs to end up in the configuration table
+5. You can set this by logging into the autograder and using the `Update Manually` button in the `Config` tab.
 Click that button and modify the `Course Number` input and then click `Submit`.

-As of 'SUMMER 2024', the course number is `26822`.

 To ensure that the assignment IDs and rubric IDs/points are synced with Canvas, go to the `config` tab, select the button `Update using Canvas`, and select `Yes`.
 If there's a slight